mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

         python3 Choose_SNPs.py "/home/user/Exposure.csv" "/home/user/Outcome.csv" 3 137997742

-Here the lead SNP has position 137997742 on Chromosome 3 and you wish to have SNPs around this lead SNP within 1Mb of distance.
+Here the lead SNP has position 137997742 on Chromosome 3 and you wish to have *Snps* around this lead SNP within 1Mb of distance.
 You will then get the same Exposure 3 137997742.csv and Outcome 3 137997742.csv files with SNPs which are significant (p − value ≤ e − 08) and 1 Mb around 137997742 on chromosome3.